 Only the selections in blue and the numeric entries in green can be modified.
-No information will be saved, unless the green or blue buttons are selected; Save to File, Send to Receiver or Set Receiver Clock to PC Clock.
-See section 2.3 Defaults for information on each configuration parameter.
+No information will be saved, unless the green buttons are selected; Save to File or Send to Receiver.
+See section 2.1.2 Defaults for information on each configuration parameter.